In a situation where your total income includes any past dues paid in the current year, you may be worried about paying a higher tax on such arrears.

-If you have received any portion of your salary in arrears or in advance, or your have received family pension in arrears, you are allowed some tax relief under section 89(1) read along with Rule 21A.
+If in case of receipt of past salary, salary in advance or receipt of family pension in arrears, you are allowed some tax relief under section 89(1).

 Here’s how you can calculate the tax relief yourself –